-I believe single parenting changes a lot depending upon the age of the child.
+I believe single parenting changes a lot depending on the age of the child.
 When your child becomes a teenager, you are still a mother but It is more like a coach or a mentor and you are in more of a roommate situation with rules and boundaries.
-But when your child is younger, it’s really different, and a lot of single parent get like big brother, and overly protective.
+But when your child is younger, it’s really different, and a lot of single parents get like a big brother, and overly protective.

 What is If Suddenly Become a Single Parent?